pemcg/manageiq-automation-howto-guide/chapter16/integrating_with_satellite_6.md

 ![screenshot](images/screenshot8.png)

-Once the VM has finished cloning, we see the output from register_satellite in automation.log:
+Once the VM has finished cloning, we see the output from register_satellite in `automation.log`:

 ```
 <AEMethod register_satellite> Getting hostgroup id for 'Generic_RHEL6_Servers' from Satellite